 Where staff are concerned about an adult working with children in the school, they should report the concern to the Headteacher according to the Safeguarding and Child Protection Policy.
-If there is a requirement to make a notification to the headteacher whilst away from school, this should be done verbally and followed up with an email to the headteacher.
+If there is a requirement to make a notification to the Headteacher whilst away from school, this should be done verbally and followed up with an email to the Headteacher.

-Concerns around the Headteacher should be directed to the Chair of Governors: Judy Ward.
+Concerns around the Head of School should be directed to the Executive Head Teacher for the Trust.

-Safeguarding Training and induction
+Safeguarding Training and Induction